zhfkt/ComplexCi/README.md

 > Morone F, Min B, Bo L, et al. Collective Influence Algorithm to find influencers via optimal percolation in massively large social media[J].
 Scientific reports, 2016, 6.

+This project also covers the new algorithm CI_DR proposed in https://www.nature.com/articles/s41598-018-32874-5 .

+> Fengkuantian Zhu.
+Improved collective influence of finding most influential nodes based on disjoint-set reinsertion[J].
+Scientific reports, 2018, 9.

+The users can use the script newReinsertCollectiveInfluence in this project to try the CI_DR.

 ## Algorithm